SH4DOWSIX/SH4DOWNOME/README.md

 - Change sections with Arrow Keys.
 - Move sections with CTRL + Arrow Up and Down Keys.
 - Rename Sections by double clicking the label text.
-- To change Time Signature and Subdivision, click the icons/text that's below the section area, they're to the left of the tempo spin box, or above the the tempo slider.
+- To change Time Signature and Subdivision, click the icons/text that's below the section area, they're to the left of the tempo spin box/above the the tempo slider.
 - The rest should be pretty self explanatory.

 ## Known Issues